roman-gardens/gre/content/province/gallia_lugdunensis/house_of_the_masks_(maison_aux_masques).md

 ### Images

-{{< figure src="../House of the Masks (Maison aux Masques) images/Picture2.jpg" alt="Drawing of the courtyard in perspective.
+{{< figure src="../gallia_lug_images/mask_house.jpg" alt="Drawing of the courtyard in perspective.
 Some of the key features include a view of the porticoes with smiling masks hanging between the columns.
 There is a fountain bassin in the center." title="perspective drawing of porticoes" >}}

 ### Dates
 Unspecified